risingwavelabs/rfcs/rfcs/0014-dedicated-serving-cluster.md

 ## Motivation

-- **Different traffic pattern** of batch & streaming.
+- **Different traffic pattern**.
 Batch queries, especially the high-concurrent point queries (aka. “online serving”), requires millisecond-level low latency and high availability, while streaming jobs focus more on high throughput and cost efficiency.
+- **Different access pattern on storage** of batch & streaming.
+Batch queries are issued by services on user side, while streaming operators always handle the changes from upstreaming system.
+It's possible that they have quite different distribution of access aka. hotspot.
 - In some extreme use cases, the QPS on serving side could be 100K or even higher, which may result in severe **resource contention** (CPU, IOPS, etc.) against streaming jobs.

 To address these problems, here we propose to run a dedicated cluster to serve batch queries (hereafter referred to as “serving cluster”).
 Meanwhile, data source, sink and maintenance of MViews are still done in the primary streaming cluster.